 The Ultrasport is a relatively simple model - but it does a great job of providing an effective and comfortable workout.
 It's built with a 2kg flywheel, has a maximum user weight of 100kg and the adjustable resistance makes it suitable for everyone.
 It also provides great value, which is why we think it's the best mini exercise bike on the market.

-The 66Fit is designed to be comfortable and easy to use.
-With its steel frame and chrome finish, it'll last a long time and is also easy to put together.
+The MPE 25 is designed to be comfortable and easy to use.
+With its durable construction and relatively lightweight design, it'll last a long time and is also easy to put together.
 A bonus is that it has a folding design, making it even easier to store.
-It also only weighs 3kg.

 There is a simple knob for adjusting resistance.
-Like the Ultrasport, this is a basic frictional resistance system, so don't expect too much difficulty.
+Like the Ultrasport Mini Bike 50, this is a basic frictional resistance system, so don't expect too much difficulty.
 But for gradually increasing the difficulty of your workout it's a handy option.

-The 66Fit Folding Pedal Exerciser is a great option for improving circulation, recovering from surgery or keeping joints moving if you have arthritis.
+The Ultrasport Folding Pedal Exerciser is a great option for improving circulation, recovering from surgery or keeping joints moving if you have arthritis.
 It's compact and easy to carry, but even the highest resistance won't challenge advanced users.
-For a cheap and basic workout, however, the 66Fit is a great option.
+For a cheap and basic workout, however, the MPE 25 is a great option.

 3. Aidapt Deluxe Pedal Exerciser (Best Rehabilitation Pedal Exerciser)